 - Developed statistics from DLI data (see Appendix C).
 An indemnity claim may have more than one type of benefit paid.
-Benefit amounts are adjusted for average wage growth between the respective injury-year and 2022.
-The non-COVID-19 values for 2020 through 2022 are not reflected in the figure but are shown separately in the above table. - 2.
+Benefit amounts are adjusted for average wage growth between the respective injury-year and 2023.
+The non-COVID-19 values for 2020 through 2023 are reflected by dashed lines in the figure. - 2.
 Total disability includes TTD and PTD. - 3.
 Settlement includes indemnity, medical and vocational rehabilitation components.